bytebeamio/rumqtt/rumqttd/architecture.md

    1. Bridge -> Can be used to link two `rumqttd` instances for high availability.
    2. Alerts -> Since `rumqttd` is embeddable, this allows developers to create custom hooks to handle alerts that `rumqttd` gives out.
    3. Console -> Creates a lightweight HTTP Server to obtain information and metrics from the `rumqttd` instance.
-   4. Local -> Contains functions to perform Publish and Subscribe actions to the router
+   4. Local -> Contains functions to perform Publish and Subscribe actions to the router.
+This is used inside RemoteLink.
    5. Meters -> Creates a link specifically to consume metrics, is useful for external observability or hooks
-   6. Network -> Contains the APIs for reading from and writing to sockets
-   7. Remote -> `RemoteLink` is an asynchronous entity that represents a network connection.
+   6. Remote -> `RemoteLink` is an asynchronous entity that represents a network connection.
 It provides its own event loop, which does the following -
       - Reads from the network socket, writes to `ibufs` and notifies the router
       - Writes to the network socket when required
-   8. Shadow -> TODO
-   9. Timer -> Handles timing actions for metrics
+   7. Timer -> Handles timing actions for metrics, and sends `Event`s related to alerts and metrics to their respective links.

 #### Folder Structure